 And Numero Uno, of course, is you.
 Talk about yourself, especially if you've got a skittish, social turtle on your hands.
-Modeling how to open up gives her permission to come out of her shell.
-Just tell her whatever is on your mind (if it's appropriate...), or what you were thinking or feeling in the car on the way over.
+Modeling how to open up gives them permission to come out of their shell.
+Just tell them whatever is on your mind (if it's appropriate...), or what you were thinking or feeling in the car on the way over.
 Was it the traffic?
 That you're self-conscious about meeting new people?
 Yeah, even acknowledging the awkwardness is fair game.
 You're defining yourself as approachable.

 2. Weather or Not It's Lame...

 Weather is the Switzerland of topics.
 It's neutral, familiar, non-controversial territory.
 Unless you're having a heated discussion about global warming (no pun intended) or chewing someone out for always turning the thermostat too low.
 But if weather is too commonplace for you, that's fine.
 Just look around.
 Make an observation about the atmosphere or people or decor.
 Then ask your conversation buddy for their opinions and thoughts.

 Even the least funny bone in the elbow can crack a joke.
 Act serious and earnest and say, "I have a burning question..." then hit them with a silly, random open-ended question like: "Which Disney character would you want to meet in person and why?"
 Or, "If you could travel to any place and time, where and when would you go?"
 There are countless "earnest" questions you can ask.
 It's a magical cure for silence.
 The awkwardness may live on, however.
 Oh well.